 Chetan sees art and design emerging in India.
 Digital art is gaining traction and is rapidly developing.
 But still there is a long way to go before people truly understand the creative field, feels Chetan.
 There are plenty of opportunities to explore the creative industry in India, however, the focus should be design education awareness.
 The design field is constantly changing and evolving.
 Amazing art collaborations, conferences, creative events and discussions will certainly push the boundaries of the design world.

-In terms of technique and medium, Chetan loves both the traditional hand drawn and the digital one to create illustrations.
-Hand drawn techniques provide a wide canvas to explore.
+In terms of technique and medium, Chetan loves both the traditional hand-drawn and the digital one to create illustrations.
+Hand drawn techniques to provide a wide canvas to explore.
 However, for professional speed and quality, Chetan prefers the digital medium.

 Inspiration is the backbone of creative work.
-Chetan draws his inspiration from nature, people, cultures, and every day events.
-He also takes inspirations from all that is related to the living and non-living.
+Chetan draws his inspiration from nature, people, cultures, and everyday events.
+He also takes inspirations from all that is related to living and non-living.
 Some of the master artists that have been an influence on Chetan’s work are Steve Simpsons, Pascal, Jason Sellar and many others.